 To ensure stability of EM gain over time, Andor implemented a number of measures throughout the design, testing and implementation of the iXon EMCCD cameras. iXon cameras are configured to ensure that the rate of EM gain fall off is minimal under standard usage of the camera.
 Part of the measures taken has been to set suitable EM gain limits, coupled with signal intensity feedback warnings (after EM amplification) to ensure that the user is more restricted in their ability to apply excessive EM gain and/or signal.
 The EM gain scales offered for the iXon are more than sufficient to boost the signal many fold and render the read noise floor as negligible for a given signal intensity and readout speed.
 These user restrictions alone significantly reduce the rate of EM gain fall off.

 With EMCAL™ Andor developed a unique and patented method of user-initiated EM gain self-recalibration.
 This utility makes it possible to re-calibrate the iXon EMCCD camera at the touch of a button and provide peace of mind that the true EM gain values are being delivered by the camera even after many years of operation.
+The tool is available here.

 What is the Real Longevity of an iXon EMCCD Camera?